graphql/graphiql/README.md

 # VSCode GraphQL
+🆕 **New Insiders Extenion in Testing!:** We have a 0.3.0 version in development!
+Many bugs fixed, and new features.
+See our instructions for setting it up and helping us test it [here](https://github.com/prisma-labs/vscode-graphql/issues/181)

 💡**Note:** This extension no longer supports `.prisma` files.
 If you are using this extension with Prisma 1, please rename your datamodel from `datamodel.prisma` to `datamodel.graphql` and this extension would pick that up.

 GraphQL extension VSCode built with the aim to tightly integrate the [GraphQL Ecosystem](https://www.prisma.io/docs/graphql-ecosystem/) with VSCode for an awesome developer experience.